Chunked transfer encoding

 Chunked transfer encoding is a streaming data transfer mechanism available in Hypertext Transfer Protocol (HTTP) version 1.1, defined in RFC 9112 §7.1.
 In chunked transfer encoding, the data stream is divided into a series of non-overlapping "chunks".
 The chunks are sent out and received independently of one another.
-No knowledge of the data stream outside the currently-being-processed chunk is necessary for both the sender and the receiver at any given time.
+At any given time, no knowledge of the data stream outside the currently-being-processed chunk is necessary for either the sender or the receiver.

-Each chunk is preceded by its size in bytes.
-The transmission ends when a zero-length chunk is received.
+Each chunk is preceded by its size in bytes and transmission ends when a zero-length chunk is received.
 The chunked keyword in the Transfer-Encoding header is used to indicate chunked transfer.

 Chunked transfer encoding is not supported in HTTP/2, which provides its own mechanisms for data streaming.

 Rationale

 The introduction of chunked encoding provided various benefits: